 To apply the line, press the needle tip against the skin and pull your hand along the line.
 Remember to move the tattoo gun with only your fingers and leave your hand in place.
 Applying even and consistent pressure throughout the linework is the only way to ensure even lines take place.

 Tattoo application is easiest (and ideal) on tight skin.
 This is up to the artist to do as you are responsible for pulling the area tight as you work.
 As the needle makes contact with the skin, the machine should sound subdued.
 This is referred to as “choking down.”
 If it does not sound this way, the machine is probably too fast and needs to be slowed down a bit.

 Continue the Process Until Lines are Complete

 To start, it is best to choose a few less critical lines near the bottom of the tattoo to give you and the client a chance to warm up to the tattoo’s feeling.
-As you move on, go over each line slowly to cut down the number of times it will need to be gone over.
+As you move on, go over each line slowly to cut down the number of times it will need to be re-applied.

 As you complete each line, pull the needle up and away from the skin.
 At the same time, take the pressure off the footswitch to turn off the machine.
 After you have done this, wipe away any excess ink and blood from the area with a paper towel to clearly see your work.
 You will continue this process until all of the linework for the tattoo is complete.

 When you have finished the outline, give the tattoo a good soap wash and wipe it gently with a clean towel.
 Go over your work carefully to make sure that there are no spots that may require touching up.
 Look for disconnected lines or small forgotten spots and correct them.
 Now is the time to ensure solid work, since it’s tougher to fix outlining mistakes after you’ve started applying color.